Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 Therefore, when working with dry yeast, it is crucial to avoid direct contact with cold water.
 This is especially true for instant dry yeast, as its manufacturing process makes it more “sensitive” during the rehydration process.

-In summary, for optimal results, both instant and active dry yeast should be dissolved in warm water to ensure proper rehydration and effective yeast activity, as well as optimal dough properties.
+In summary, for optimal results, both instant and active dry yeast should be suspended in warm water to ensure proper rehydration and effective yeast activity, as well as optimal dough properties.

-4. Suspending/dissolving the yeast in warm water and then adding it to the rest of the recipe’s water (this is the recommended method).
+- Suspending the yeast in warm water and then adding it to the rest of the recipe’s water [recommended method].

-This method is not the most convenient or recommended, but it can be effective.
+This method is not the most convenient, but it is effective.
 Begin by mixing all the dough ingredients except the yeast.
-After 3-4 minutes, when most of the water has been absorbed by the flour, sprinkle the yeast over the dough and continue mixing.
+After 2-3 minutes, when most of the water has been absorbed by the flour, sprinkle the yeast over the dough and continue mixing.
 This method is best used with a mixer, as kneading by hand would make it challenging to evenly incorporate the yeast into the dough.

 By adding the yeast only after all the water has been absorbed by the flour, you prevent it from coming into direct contact with cold water.
 At the end of mixing, ensure there are no remaining “free” yeast granules that haven’t been fully incorporated into the dough.